ZhijunWang1991/michaelwang.cloud/content/vitae.md

 ### 🍌Research Interest

-- The application of data science in agriculture;
+* The application of data science in agriculture;
-- Food safety;
+* Food safety
-- Nutrition;
+* Nutrition
-- chemomentrics
+* chemomentrics

 ### 👩‍🏫Education Background